praveenspk/Spring-Boot/README.md

-# Spring boot, Hibernate, MySQL REST API
+# Spring boot, Hibernate, JPA, MySQL REST API

 A simple Spring boot application that demonstrates the usage of RESTful API using Spring boot, Hibernate and MySQL.